 At Resi, I’m applying what I’ve learnt from my own burnout and mental health struggles.
 One of my key mantras is that there is no such thing as a work / life balance.
 It’s all just life at the end of the day.
 People have things going on and they don’t just leave them at the office door.
 So I make sure I talk to my team often about what’s happening to them outside of work.

 We also have a management coach who comes in to talk to staff and make sure they are coping.
 And there’s lots of opportunity to work flexibly and remotely.
 As long as the job gets done, I don’t see why someone needs to be chained to their desk.
 At Resi, we also offer equal maternity and paternity leave.
 I’m keen for fathers to be hands-on in raising their children and to fully understand the juggle.

 How to heal heartbreak

 I’ve always been pretty good at being open about my emotions.
-That’s part of the reason I’ve been so frank about my past mental health struggles — I’m terrible at hiding things.
+That’s part of the reason I’ve been so frank about my past burnout and mental health struggles — I’m terrible at hiding things.

 I’m quite extreme in my feelings: I get hugely excited about things, but I can also get really down.
 Just recognising that has been useful.
 I know that I’ll probably struggle with feeling down again, but I also know that I’ll get through it.